ngaox/ngaox/projects/seo/README.md

 ---

 ## License
-This project is licensed under the terms of the [MIT License](LICENSE)
+This library is licensed under the terms of the [MIT License](LICENSE)

 ---

-## How can I support the project?
+## Show your support 🤗!

-- Star the GitHub repo ⭐
+- 🌟 Star the GitHub repository
 - Create pull requests, submit bugs, suggest new features ...
 - Follow me on [Twitter](https://twitter.com/rabraghib)

 ---